DanChaltiel/EDCimport/R/README.md

 <!-- badges: end -->

-EDCimport is a package designed to easily import data from EDC softwares TrialMaster and Macro.
+EDCimport is a package designed to easily import data from EDC software TrialMaster and Macro.

 ## Installation